sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

       - name: "1.2 Finetuning models is a challenge to AI safety"
   - name: "2.
 Problem setup"
     subsections:
-      - name: "2.1 Studying \"default\" transferability"
+      - name: '2.1 Studying "default" transferability'
       - name: "2.2 Evaluating SAEs performance"
   - name: "3.
 How similar are residual activations of finetuned models?"
   - name: "4.
 How well do the base SAEs work on the finetuned models?"